 Originally, the oak tree was surrounded by a fence to protect it from vandalism.
 The Germans had also furnished the tree with a sign that said, “Sieges Eiche” – Victory Oak!

 Not many of the original Peace Oaks have survived to the present day.
 Some have been replaced by new trees while others have been removed.
 The Peace Oak at Jægerpladsen in Augustenborg is one of the few Peace Oaks in Denmark that has survived.
-If you follow Storegade around the bend, you get to the last carp pond and the Manor Farm, also described in this app.
+If you follow Storegade around the bend, you get to the last carp pond and the Manor Farm, also described in this guide.
 At the Manor Farm you can also see one of Denmark’s largest thatched barns.